EP Wealth Advisors LLC Has $961,000 Stock Position in Invesco DWA Emerging Markets Momentum ETF (NASDAQ:PIE)

 EP Wealth Advisors LLC decreased its stake in shares of Invesco DWA Emerging Markets Momentum ETF (NASDAQ:PIE) by 2.0% during the 4th quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The fund owned 42,026 shares of the company’s stock after selling 875 shares during the quarter.
 EP Wealth Advisors LLC owned about 0.44% of Invesco DWA Emerging Markets Momentum ETF worth $961,000 at the end of the most recent quarter.

-Several other large investors also recently bought and sold shares of PIE.
-Wells Fargo & Company MN increased its position in shares of Invesco DWA Emerging Markets Momentum ETF by 31.4% during the 4th quarter.
-Wells Fargo & Company MN now owns 907,710 shares of the company’s stock worth $20,759,000 after purchasing an additional 216,967 shares during the last quarter.
-Prospera Financial Services Inc increased its position in shares of Invesco DWA Emerging Markets Momentum ETF by 2,611.0% during the 4th quarter.
-Prospera Financial Services Inc now owns 151,353 shares of the company’s stock worth $3,461,000 after purchasing an additional 145,770 shares during the last quarter.
-LPL Financial LLC increased its position in shares of Invesco DWA Emerging Markets Momentum ETF by 320.6% during the 4th quarter.
-LPL Financial LLC now owns 156,727 shares of the company’s stock worth $3,584,000 after purchasing an additional 119,461 shares during the last quarter.
-NewSquare Capital LLC increased its position in shares of Invesco DWA Emerging Markets Momentum ETF by 57.6% during the 4th quarter.
-NewSquare Capital LLC now owns 211,541 shares of the company’s stock worth $4,838,000 after purchasing an additional 77,350 shares during the last quarter.
-Finally, Morgan Stanley increased its position in shares of Invesco DWA Emerging Markets Momentum ETF by 31.8% during the 3rd quarter.
-Morgan Stanley now owns 247,102 shares of the company’s stock worth $4,764,000 after purchasing an additional 59,658 shares during the last quarter.
+Other hedge funds have also bought and sold shares of the company.
+Oxler Private Wealth LLC acquired a new position in shares of Invesco DWA Emerging Markets Momentum ETF during the 4th quarter worth approximately $41,000.
+Simon Quick Advisors LLC acquired a new position in shares of Invesco DWA Emerging Markets Momentum ETF during the 4th quarter worth approximately $48,000.
+RWM Asset Management LLC acquired a new position in shares of Invesco DWA Emerging Markets Momentum ETF during the 4th quarter worth approximately $49,000.
+MTM Investment Management LLC acquired a new position in shares of Invesco DWA Emerging Markets Momentum ETF during the 4th quarter worth approximately $50,000.
+Finally, Benjamin F. Edwards & Company Inc. acquired a new position in shares of Invesco DWA Emerging Markets Momentum ETF during the 4th quarter worth approximately $159,000.

 PIE stock opened at $24.26 on Friday.
 Invesco DWA Emerging Markets Momentum ETF has a 1-year low of $14.10 and a 1-year high of $26.63.
 The business’s 50 day simple moving average is $24.76 and its 200 day simple moving average is $22.92.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, March 31st.
-Investors of record on Tuesday, March 23rd were issued a dividend of $0.006 per share.
-This represents a $0.02 dividend on an annualized basis and a dividend yield of 0.10%.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, March 31st.
+Investors of record on Tuesday, March 23rd were paid a $0.006 dividend.
 The ex-dividend date was Monday, March 22nd.
+This represents a $0.02 annualized dividend and a yield of 0.10%.

 PowerShares DWA Emerging Markets Technical Leaders Portfolio (the Fund) is based on the Dorsey Wright Emerging Markets Technical Leaders Index (the Index).
 The Fund normally invest at least 80% of its total assets in securities of emerging economies within Dorsey Wright & Associates’ classification definition, excluding companies listed on a U.S.